Gwagon1/lastCapstone/README.md

    git clone https://github.com/your-username/latest-capstone.git

 ## Usage

-Home Page
+Home Page:

 The home page provides a brief introduction to Gryphon Illes Bekaardt.
 It includes a navigation menu to access different sections of the site.

-About Page
+About Page:

 The about page offers more detailed information about Gryphon's background, interests, and activities.

-Contact Page
+Contact Page:

 The contact page allows users to get in touch with Gryphon through a simple contact form.
 It also includes a table of culinary treasures from around the world.

-Save for Later
+Save for Later:

 The "Save for Later" page allows users to save items for future reference.
 Users can view saved items, leave comments, and interact with the content.